Palabras clave: comunidad sinocubana, literatura, mercantilización, Cristina García, Zoé Valdés

 On the other hand, while ethnic writing has been traditionally associated with nationalistic claims, one can hardly imagine how a Chinese Cuban literature could be nationalistic if it is being written by authors from different ethnic backgrounds.

-[18] As in the case of indigenismo, besides the fact that most authors are Creoles, one must take into account that the modes of production determining these literary and cultural texts reveal an unequivocal Western influence, as reflected in the different literary genres and artistic styles used.
+In fact, it could be argued that the literature and other cultural manifestations about the Chinese diaspora in Cuba have followed in the same steps as indianista and indigenista literature.
+While in some works Chinese subjects are idealized and used almost as an ornament to embellish or exoticize the plot, in others, which could be termed “Chineseist,” Creole authors condemn their exploitation and defend their right to be considered an integral part of Cuban identity and culture (regardless of the well-known shortcomings of the term “national identity”).[18]
+As in the case of indigenismo, besides the fact that most authors are Creoles, one must take into account that the modes of production determining these literary and cultural texts reveal an unequivocal Western influence, as reflected in the different literary genres and artistic styles used.
 Moreover, the mere fact that some novels were originally written in English reveals an implied reader who was most probably neither Chinese Cuban nor Cuban (at least not one of those who stayed in Cuba) but the U.S. market in general.
 Likewise, the recurrent and detailed explanations of Chinese and Sino-Cuban cultural idiosyncrasies in these texts are proof that the works are directed to a reading public that is not familiar with the history and culture of this ethnic group.

 All these facts point to a considerable crisis of representation.
 On the one hand, there is a certain ambivalence with respect to the figuration of the Chinese world.
 In the same work it can be presented as a foreign subjectivity imported from mysterious, far-away lands, only to be vindicated a few pages later as something that far from being exotic, is an intrinsic part of Cuban national identity and should not be considered peripheral to the idea of Latin American culture.
 On the other hand, despite timid claims to Chinese ancestry by a few of these authors, there is an obvious cultural and ideological displacement between the objects of representation and the axiological system of the (at times sympathetic) writing subjects.
 In some cases, however, the authors, consciously writing on behalf of the Chinese Cubans, attempt to distance themselves (with different degrees of success) from their own Western outlook in order to apprehend the Chinese worldview in their works.
 That is the case, for example, of Mayra Montero’s The Messenger and Cristina García’s Monkey Hunting.
 Since neither one is of Asian origin, they are susceptible to the suspicion of creating paternalistic or hegemonic representations of the postcolonial subject.
 Yet, beyond the common incorporation of Cantonese words and far from a position of authority, they successfully transcend the merely mimetic transcription of reality to delve into the Chinese worldview and psychology.
-With this goal in mind, Montero and García resort not only to renowned famous Chinese thinkers but also to popular culture, in the form of religious beliefs, superstitions, witchcraft, legends, proverbs, and other cultural practices.
+With this goal in mind, Montero and García resort not only to renowned famous Chinese thinkers but also to popular culture, in the form of religious beliefs, superstitions, witchcraft, legends, proverbs, and other cultural practices.[19]
+Despite the inevitable limitations attached to the fact that both authors still write from a Western prism, their novels bring a new perspective to the field.
+They incorporate strong female characters, avoid the reinforcement of tedious generalizations and stereotypes, and acknowledge the extensive process of hybridization that has taken place in the blood and the life of the Sino-Cuban community.
+More importantly, they place the Chinese diaspora in Cuba, beyond provincialisms, within the sphere of geopolitical forces and globalization.

 In one of the several definitions of Orientalism provided by Said in the introduction to his book, he highlights the Western intellectuals’ flawed attempts to understand, control, manipulate, and even incorporate something that is manifestly a different world.
 From his perspective, even the most progressive and embracing cultural production analyzed here would be categorized under that level, since they often try to incorporate Chineseness as an integral part of the Cubanness.
 However, it seems safe to say that it would not be easy to find a hegemonic and Orientalist perspective in these novels.
 Rather, they tend to mine colonial ideology by revealing the problematic of postcolonial subjectivity, with a particular emphasis on personal and cultural identity, double consciousness, cultural difference, and hybridity.
 In contrast with other texts that force the Chinese subject to be a “mysterious Oriental” or a demonized “Chinee,” the success of Monkey Hunting and The Messenger in representing the (non-essential) Chinese Cubans lies in their resistance to the temptation of racializing or “Chinesizing” them.
 Fortunately, García and Montero do not feel the need to tell their readers why the character is “typically Chinese.”
 Indeed, I believe that these two authors have successfully met Said’s request to find non-repressive and non-manipulative alternatives to Orientalism.